 This app uses a flat navigational pattern.
-A user swipes in the top app bar to navigate to other views of the app.
+A user swipes in the navigation bar to navigate to other views of the app.

 The color and logo carry through to the navigation app bar as branding elements.
 The electric team colors against the dark background create a strong contrast for a bold personality and the yellow is used throughout the app to indicate interactivity.

-Using the top app bar for navigation, the user views the players on the team.
+Using the navigation bar, the user views the players on the team.

 Fonts are consistent across the different views of the app.
 The sans serif typeface compliments the team’s high-energy and bold persona.
 The all-caps font style makes certain text labels look and feel more like a graphical element.

 To quickly navigate to a given player, zoom out to the semantic zoom view of this page.

 The action shots of players break the grid to create a dynamic layout full of energy.
 They are used on the team page and the landing page.